hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 If you have a different number of sensors or are measuring different things, you need to modify the program.
 Open the `src/main.cpp` file in Visual Studio Code.

-The sensors are defined in `main.cpp` around line 66.
+The sensors are defined in `main.cpp` around line 97.
 Modify the configuration paths and the variable names according to your liking.

-Metadata for the sensor Signal K outputs are defined beginning from line 71.
+Metadata for the sensor Signal K outputs are defined beginning from line 106.
 That defines the human-readable descriptions and value units for the Signal K paths.

-The sensors are then connected to Signal K outputs around line 95.
+The sensors are then connected to Signal K outputs around line 137.
 Again, you can modify the Signal K paths according to your preferences.
 It is advisable to try to follow the [Signal K specification](http://signalk.org/specification/1.5.0/doc/vesselsBranch.html) for the path names, but if you can't find anything fitting, feel free to invent your own.

+In the example, coolant temperature value is connected to two paths: `propulsion.main.temperature` and `propulsion.main.coolantTemperature`.

-If you are using the OLED display, you want to modify the display outputs around line 122.
+If you are using the OLED display, you want to modify the display outputs around line 170.
 Those define how the temperature values are displayed on the small OLED screen.
-Additionally, if you want to have your temperatures in Fahrenheit, go back and modify the lines 23 and 24 accordingly.
+Additionally, if you want to have your temperatures in Fahrenheit, go back and modify the lines 29 and 30 accordingly.

 #### NMEA 2000 data